Frequently Asked Questions

 How do I apply for the Honors and Scholars Program?

-- Any student who has earned the minimum GPA is invited to apply to the program.
-You must have a 3.4 GPA and get 2 brief recommendations from faculty members.
-These recommendations can be sent by e-mail to Dr. Easter.
+- For current Virginia Wesleyan students: Any student who has earned the minimum 3.40 GPA is welcome to apply to the program.
+Eligible students should submit a completed Honors and Scholars application form, including signatures from two faculty members who support your application, to Dr. Easter in Blocker 212 or through campus mail.
 Students can apply to the program as soon as they have grades from courses taken at Virginia Wesleyan College on their transcript (so, at the earliest, at the end of your first semester here, or as soon as your GPA is high enough).
-If your GPA is a 3.5 or higher you may enter the program with the intention of graduating as a Wesleyan Scholar.
+Students may enter the program with the intention of graduating as a Wesleyan or Presidential Scholar.

 How do I challenge a course for Honors?

-Each semester several special honors courses, or honors sections of existing courses, will be listed in the Course Schedule under a special Honors and Scholars section.
-In addition, students may opt to challenge for honors credit any 300- or 400-level class of 3 credits or greater.
-Permission must be attained from the Honors and Scholars director to challenge a 100- or 200- level class.
-To challenge a course for Honors credit, the student must request an Honors Course Proposal form from Dr. Easter (or use the electronic form available on the Honors web page), to be filled out in conjunction with the professor teaching the course to be challenged.
-The form is a kind of contract in which the professor and student agree on what work will be performed in addition to what other students in the class are doing, but more importantly how this work creates a higher intellectual challenge for the student.
-Often students will challenge a course for honors as a way of pursuing individual research projects in their major.
-Course proposals are due at the end of the second week of classes in the given semester so that the committee may review all proposals in a timely fashion.
+Each semester several special honors courses or honors sections of existing courses will be listed in the Course Schedule, which are searchable in the WebAdvisor course schedule by selecting Honors and Scholars in the drop down TYPES menu.
+In addition, students may opt to challenge for honors credit any four credit 200-, 300- or 400-level class.
+Permission must be attained from the instructor and the Honors and Scholars director to challenge a 100-level class.
+To challenge a course for Honors credit, the student must complete the Honors course proposal form, which is to be filled out in conjunction with the professor teaching the course to be challenged.
+The form is a contract in which the professor and student agree on what work will be performed and how it differs from what other students in the class are doing, but more importantly how this work creates a higher intellectual challenge for the student.
+Often students will challenge a course for honors as a way of pursuing individual research projects in their major or to delve deeper into a particular subject of interest beyond the usual course content.
+Course proposals are due at the end of the third week of classes in the given semester so that the committee may review all proposals in a timely fashion.